ianrose/resources/README.md

 - [object-fit-polyfill](https://github.com/constancecchen/object-fit-polyfill): A Javascript polyfill for browsers that don't support the object-fit CSS property.
 - [blueimp Gallery](https://blueimp.github.io/Gallery/): Touch-enabled, responsive and customizable image and video gallery, carousel and lightbox, optimized for both mobile and desktop web browsers.
 - [regexgen](https://github.com/devongovett/regexgen): Generate regular expressions that match a set of strings.
+- [scrollMonitor](https://github.com/stutrek/scrollMonitor): A simple and fast API to monitor elements as you scroll

 ## Hosting